Shirleylwy/R_Usage-of-Programming-Language/README.md

 # Usage-of-Programming-Language

-Analysing popularity of the usage of programming language by most people
+#### Description: This is to analyse the popularity of the usage of programming language by most people.
+As a self learner, the first thing we ask is what to learn, where to learn and how to learn.
+This data shows us what exactly is in used in the community and hope this help others who would like to pick up some data skills!

 Data sources: Stack Overflow
 Programming Language: R Programming
 Collaboration: Datacamp Projects